 They differ by just one word (and/before), and that word changes the structure of the sentence.

 One of those sentences is compound, and one of them is complex.
 How can you tell the difference?
 First, let's review what compound and complex sentences are.

 Independent clauses are groups of words that have a subject and a verb, and can stand alone as complete thoughts.
 When we join two or more independent clauses together, we have a compound sentence.

-The independent clauses are connected by a coordinating conjunction
+Did you notice that the independent clauses above are connected with a coordinating conjunction (and)?

 All of the clauses in a compound sentence are equally important, and the coordinating conjunction does nothing to change the rank of the clauses.
 The clauses express related thoughts, and neither clause is more important structurally.

 The only function of the coordinating conjunction is to connect the clauses and indicate a very simple relationship between them.

 There are only seven coordinating conjunctions, and memorizing them is a fantastic idea.
 They are for, and, nor, but, or, yet, so.
 (Think FANBOYS.)

 When we diagram compound sentences, we can really see the relationship between the clauses.
 We can see that the clauses have equal structural importance.
 Check it out.

 These are formed from one independent clause and at least one subordinate clause.
 This means that the clauses in a complex sentence are not structurally equal.
 The clauses express related thoughts, but one clause acts as the foundation of the sentence.
 Here's an example.